christianengineer/christianengineer.github.io/_posts/2023-11-18-ai-driven-podcast-summarization-tool.md

     // Return the generated summary
     return summary;
   } catch (error) {
-    throw new Error('Unable to generate the audio summary.');
+    throw new Error("Unable to generate the audio summary.");
   }
 };
 ```